 Diego Olcese, founder and CEO of Crehana, said, “Our mission is to make career development universal and empower Latin American companies to effectively build their teams in the fast-paced word in which we’re living.”
 Crehana is a Latin American company that offers a variety of courses and resources that are meant to build on employees’ techniques and competencies.

-Exbo Group worked with Aquiline Capital Partners to support the PrimePay acquisition of SyncHR, a payroll and benefits management software provider.
+Backed by Aquiline Capital Partners, PrimePay has announced its acquisition of SyncHR, a payroll and benefits management software provider.
 This unification of PrimePay and SyncHR will lead to greater insights and efficiencies in the industry that will drive business operations and growth.
+Exbo Group worked with Aquiline to support this acquisition.

 Aquiline is a private investment firm that invests in companies related to technology, business services, and healthcare.
 When partnering with companies, Aquiline aims to support aggressive growth initiatives and other paths to equity value creation.
 The firm boasts $6.1 billion in assets.

-Exbo Group provided financial diligence support to Upswing on its $5 million Series A funding round led by Imaginable Futures and JP Morgan Chase.
+Upswing recently announced that they raised $5 million during their Series A funding round led by Imaginable Futures and JP Morgan Chase.
 The funds will help expand student support services and the company’s new Mental Health and Wellness Module.
+Exbo Group provides ongoing financial diligence support to Upswing.

 Key investors included Bonsal Capital, the Agave Fund, Sustain VC, the Impact America Fund and Lumina Foundation.